MarieCHessler/yoga-and-more/README.md

 ![Contact section](assets/images/ym-contact.webp)

 * **Footer section**
-    * In the footer the user finds copyright information and links to Yoga & More's social media channels on Instagram, Facebook, Twitter and YouTube.
+    * In the footer the user finds copyright information and links to Yoga & More's social media channels on Instagram, Facebook, Twitter, and YouTube.
 The links open in new tabs to make it easy for the user to navigate without using the back button.
-    * The footer incourages the user to connect with Yoga & More on social media, which helps the him or her stay updated and feel included.
+    * The footer encourages the user to connect with Yoga & More on social media, which helps the him or her stay updated and feel included.
     * The section is included in all pages

 ![Footer section](assets/images/ym-footer.webp)